ohmysmtp/docs/docs/integrations/smtp.md

 ## Why use SMTP

-Many applications and frameworks use the Simple Mail Transfer Protocol (SMTP) to send emails directly to other SMTP.
+Many applications and frameworks use the Simple Mail Transfer Protocol (SMTP) to send emails directly to other SMTP servers that in turn send the emails onto end user inboxes.
 In fact, SMTP is used under the hood for almost all emails and was first defined in 1982!
 So it's safe to say it's a stable and powerful way to send emails.

 You may be able to send emails from an existing application by simply changing to our configuration settings below.
 However, SMTP is a chatty protocol (literally, our SMTP server responds with "Nice to meet you"!) - and as a result it's a slower way to send an email.
 So if you can, use our HTTPS API to ensure your emails get there quickly.